-There are many great RV grounds available on Lake Tahoe, but I picked Sugar Pine Point because it’s less crowded than many of the chain and corporate grounds around Tahoe
+There are many great RV grounds available on Lake Tahoe, but Sugar Pine Point is less crowded than many of the chain and corporate properties around Tahoe.

-Unless you have a generator or solar power, you will need to dry camp, but there is too much scenery and activities for this to known Sugar Pine Point from our list.
+Unless you have a generator or solar power, you will need to dry camp, but there are too many beautiful scenes and activities for this to knock Sugar Pine Point from your list.
 Showers, dump stations, and restrooms are available with a fishing pier, beach and picnic area as well.

 Ocean Mesa at El Capitan: Santa Barbara

-There are both pull-through and back-in sites, Ocean Mesa can accommodate rigs up to 50 feet in length.
-Ocean Mesa provides full utility hook ups including 30 and 50 amp, water and sewer.
-Bonus amenities come with cable TV, Wi-Fi, grill and fire pit in every stop.
-If you want to stick around the campsite, there are hot tubs, pools, horseback riding and 15 miles of hiking trails.
+There are both pull-through and back-in sites, and Ocean Mesa can accommodate rigs up to 50 feet in length.
+Ocean Mesa provides full utility hookups including 30 and 50-amp, water, and sewer.
+Bonus amenities come with cable TV, Wi-Fi, grill, and fire pit in every stop.
+If you want to stick around the campsite, there are hot tubs, pools, horseback riding, and 15 miles of hiking trails.

 The location is perfect for exploring southern California; Ocean Mesa is located right on the infamous 101.
 Journey into downtown Los Angeles to hit the world-famous beaches and eat some fantastic food.
-We suggest stopping by the Santa Monica Pier for some carnival food and fun.
+Stop by the Santa Monica Pier for some carnival food and fun.

 Redwoods RV Resort: Crescent City

-The California Redwoods are some of the largest living organisms on Earth, and the Redwoods RV Resort is a great starting point to experience these marvels of nature.
+The California Redwoods are some of the most abundant living organisms on Earth, and the Redwoods RV Resort is a great starting point to experience these marvels of nature.

-The reason we’re making Redwoods RV Resort our number one pick is its proximity to some of the greatest natural experiences in the entire United States.
-You are steps away from the northern Pacific coastline, Redwoods National Park, Klamath and Smith Rivers and so much more.
+Redwoods RV Resort is a must-stay because of its proximity to some of the most exceptional natural experiences in the entire United States.
+You are steps away from the northern Pacific coastline, Redwoods National Park, Klamath and Smith Rivers, and so much more.